Masgharoth/match-close.nvim/README.md

 # match-close.nvim
-Automagically close and traverse blaces and quotes.
+Automagically close and traverse braces and quotes.
+WiP